-Prof. J. David Spence Robarts Research Institute, CA1 Talk 1 Series
+Prof. J. David Spence Western University, Canada4 Talks 1 Series

 In 2008, Prof. Spence was inducted as a Fellow of the Canadian Academy of Health Sciences.
-His role in teaching of stroke prevention to neurologists and general physicians includes more than 560 invited lectures in 36 countries.
-In 2009, he was chosen by the World Congress of Neurology to teach the workshop on Stroke Prevention to Neurologists from around the world.
+His role in teaching of stroke prevention to neurologists and general physicians includes more than 585 invited lectures in 37 countries.
+In 2009, he was chosen by the World Congress of Neurology to teach the workshop in Bangkok, Thailand on Stroke Prevention, and by the World Stroke Organization to coordinate the course in stroke prevention at their congress in Hyderabad, India.
 In November 2010 he was honoured by the Universidad Católica of Cordoba, Argentina for his role in education of Argentinean physicians in vascular prevention over the previous 10 years, and by the Obra Social Ferroviaria of Argentina (a health maintenance organization operated by the Railroad Workers’ Union) for his role in establishing early atherosclerosis detection programs at a number of Obras Sociales across Argentina, based on his method for measuring carotid plaque area.
 In 2012 he was elected to a 4-year term on the Board of Directors of the World Stroke Organization, representing the Americas.
-Dr. Spence is currently investigating, with funding from CIHR, the role of the intestinal microbiome in extremes of carotid atherosclerosis.
+In 2015 he received the Research Excellence Award from the Canadian Society for Atherosclerosis, Thrombosis and Vascular Biology.
+Prof. Spence is currently investigating, with funding from CIHR, the role of the intestinal microbiome in extremes of carotid atherosclerosis.

 - Prof. J. David Spence